Ripchic/image-processor/README.md

 The BMP format supports quite a lot of variations, but in this task will be used 24-bit BMP without compression and without a color table.
 Type of used `DIB header` - `BITMAPINFOHEADER`.

-An example of a file in the desired format is available in the Wikipedia article [in the "Example 1" section](https://en.wikipedia.org/wiki/BMP_file_format#Example_1) and in the folder [examples](examples).
+An example of a file in the desired format is available in the Wikipedia article [in the "Example 1" section](https://en.wikipedia.org/wiki/BMP_file_format#Example_1).

 When testing, be sure to pay attention to the fact that the test image was saved in a 24-bit BMP.